The-Chinese-Room/InkpotDemo/README.md

 		FString EvenMoreExtraData;
 	};

-**Note:**
+**Notes:**
-1. The class must derive from UAssetUserData.<br>
+1. Your class must derive from UAssetUserData.<br>
-2. The static Make and Break functions to make creating this class easier from the context of Blueprint.<br>
+2. The static Make and Break functions are include to make creating this class easier from the context of Blueprint & more like a struct<br>

 ## Selecting the import pipeline
-Select the import pipeline you want to use for you project in the *Plugins->Inkpot* section of *Project Settings*.<br>
+Select the import pipeline you want to use for you project in the *Plugins->Inkpot* section of *Project Settings*.<br><br>
 ![ImportPipelineSetup](Documentation/ImportPipelineSetup.png)<br>

 ## Inkpot Import Pipeline Location
 All of the example import pipelines can be found in the Inkpot Content folder. <br>
-To find this in the content browser you need to enable *Plugin Content* from the folder view.<br>
+To find this in the content browser you need to enable *Plugin Content* from the folder view.<br><br>
 ![ImportPipelineSetup](Documentation/ImportPipelineLocation.png)<br>